-4.5.23 Items 170 to 174: edible oil: Oil used in food preparation will be considered as 'edible oil' such as mustard oil, groundnut oil, etc. Such oil used for toilet purpose will not be accounted against any of these items in this block, but will be recorded against item 453 (hair oil, lotion, shampoo, hair cream) or item 457 (other toilet articles) of block 10.

-4.5.24 Some edible oils, such as groundnut oil, etc., are sold in the market after refining the raw oil obtained by crushing the seeds by some chemical process of neutralisation, bleaching and decolourisation.
-No distinction will be made between raw and refined oils.

-4.5.25 If oilseeds are purchased or grown for extracting edible oil by crushing and the oil is consumed then the entry will be shown against the appropriate item of edible oil.

-4.5.26 Item 222: other vegetables: This includes green fruits like mango, watermelon, etc. consumed after preparing processed food besides the vegetables listed in the schedule.

-4.5.27 Item 247: other fresh fruits: This will include all fresh fruits which are not listed in the schedule.
-It will also include sugarcane consumed like fruits.

-4.5.28 Item 261: sugar - other sources: This will include Khansari, which, by quality and price, is in between gur and sugar.

-4.5.29 Item 279: salt: This will include all edible salt, whether iodised or not.

-4.5.30 Items 280 - 288: spices: There are a large variety of spices which are generally used in food preparations.
+- 4.5.23 Items 170 to 174: edible oil: Oil used in food preparation will be considered as 'edible oil' such as mustard oil, groundnut oil, etc. Such oil used for toilet purpose will not be accounted against any of these items in this block, but will be recorded against item 453 (hair oil, lotion, shampoo, hair cream) or item 457 (other toilet articles) of block 10. - 4.5.24 Some edible oils, such as groundnut oil, etc., are sold in the market after refining the raw oil obtained by crushing the seeds by some chemical process of neutralisation, bleaching and decolourisation.
+No distinction will be made between raw and refined oils. - 4.5.25 If oilseeds are purchased or grown for extracting edible oil by crushing and the oil is consumed then the entry will be shown against the appropriate item of edible oil. - 4.5.26 Item 222: other vegetables: This includes green fruits like mango, watermelon, etc. consumed after preparing processed food besides the vegetables listed in the schedule. - 4.5.27 Item 247: other fresh fruits: This will include all fresh fruits which are not listed in the schedule.
+It will also include sugarcane consumed like fruits. - 4.5.28 Item 261: sugar other sources: This will include Khansari, which, by quality and price, is in between gur and sugar. - 4.5.29 Item 279: salt: This will include all edible salt, whether iodised or not. - 4.5.30 Items 280 288: spices: There are a large variety of spices which are generally used in food preparations.
 Of these items, turmeric and chillies are most commonly used.
 Items not listed here are mostly purchased in the villages as mixed spice and it may be difficult to collect information on expenditure and consumption of each individual item of spices.
-For such spices item 288 (other spices) has been provided.

-4.5.31 Item 294: mineral water, ice: Mineral water has been included in this item along with ice.
-The term "mineral water" will be understood to mean all packaged drinking water regardless of its mineral content.
+For such spices item 288 (other spices) has been provided. - 4.5.31 Item 294: mineral water, ice: The term "mineral water" will be understood to mean all packaged drinking water regardless of its mineral content.
 Ice includes only ice purchased for household consumption.
-It excludes ice procured otherwise, e.g., made by refrigerator at home.

-4.5.32 Item 295: cold beverages: bottled/canned: This includes cold drinks like Thums Up, Pepsi, Coca-Cola, Frooti, etc. The unit of quantity, both for this item and for item 296 (fruit juice and shake), is 'litre' and not 'glass'.

-4.5.33 Item 298: other beverages (cocoa, etc.): This will include soda water, but not packaged drinking water ("mineral water"), which will be recorded against item 294.

-4.5.34 Item 300: biscuits: This will include all types of biscuits and other confectionery items like chocolate, toffee, lozenge, etc. Sugar substitutes like saccharine, sugar-free cubes etc. are also included here.
-But cake and pastry will be recorded against item 304.
+It excludes ice procured otherwise, e.g., made by refrigerator at home. - 4.5.32 Item 295: cold beverages: bottled/canned: This includes cold drinks like Thums Up, Pepsi, Coca-Cola, Frooti, etc. The unit of quantity, both for this item and for item 296 (fruit juice and shake), is 'litre'.
+Item 298: other beverages (cocoa, etc.) will include soda water, but not packaged drinking water ("mineral water"), which will be recorded against item 294. - 4.5.33 Item 299: chocolate lozenge etc. and sugar substitutes: This item is separated from 'biscuits' and will include confectionery items like chocolate, toffee, lozenge, etc. and sugar substitutes like saccharine, sugar-free cubes etc. - 4.5.34 Item 300: biscuits: This will include all types of biscuits only with unit of quantity as 'kg', but cake and pastry will be recorded against item 304.